Last updated on November 14th, 2022 at 10:38 am

 How Would Finney Feel About Bitcoin Price If He Were Alive Today?

-At the time the first bitcoin went live, it had no value in such a way that to store or sellers were ready to accept it as a form of payment.
+At the time the first bitcoin went live, it had no value in such a way that stores or sellers were ready to accept it as a form of payment.

 Today, BTC become the most valuable and commonly held among the thousands of cryptocurrencies that have been created after it.